Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Discussion

-{While previous studies that estimate the PATE have implemented bootstrap approaches for inference \citep{Dahabreh2018a}, we have developed a set of closed-form sandwich variance estimators for inference.
+While previous studies that estimate the PATE have implemented bootstrap approaches for inference \citep{Dahabreh2018a}, we have developed a set of closed-form sandwich variance estimators for inference.
 Our variance estimators extend the recent work of \citet{buchanan}, and are computationally more efficient than bootstrapping.
 Additionally, the development of the sandwich variance also has practical implications for our application because the we found certain interaction parameters in the outcome model are frequently not estimable during a bootstrapping procedure.
 For example, due to small trial sample size and sparse cell counts, there is no information to estimate the interaction between race and IDU, as well as IDU and baseline CD4 among 471 out of 1000 bootstrap replicates, when we generalize ACTG A5202 to all women living with HIV.
 This may raise concerns as one would have to change model specification for purpose of inference.
-The sandwich variance, to some extent, circumvents this issue, but still takes into account the uncertainty in estimating the parametric sampling scores, outcome models and/or propensity score model.} In our simulations with comparable population sizes to the motivating application, the sandwich variance estimates are close to the empirical variances even under model misspecification, and are usually at worst slightly conservative.
-Generally, the conservativeness of the sandwich variance estimator occurs when the trial participation selection effect is small, and disappears otherwise.
+The proposed sandwich variance estimator, to some extent, circumvents this issue, but still takes into account the uncertainty in estimating the parametric sampling scores, outcome models and/or propensity score model.
+In our simulations with comparable population sizes to the motivating application, the sandwich variance estimates are close to the empirical variances even under model misspecification.
 We provide \texttt{R} code for implementing the sandwich variance estimators in Web Appendix 5.